 Important note: This timeline is two years long; it starts two years before you begin dental school.
 It also assumes you’re in a traditional four-year program.
 If you’re a non-traditional applicant with a different timeline, you’ll need to adjust these dates.

-There are seven main steps to take when applying for dental school – eight if you count the celebration!
+There are eight main steps to take when you’re applying for dental school – nine if you count the celebration!

 During the final years of your bachelor’s degree or the years leading up to your dental school application, ensure you complete the necessary prerequisite courses.
 Although the specific course requirements vary between schools, the general prerequisite courses are: